Chris-specs/react-redux-template/README.md

-# ReactJS Starter Template 🚀
+# React/Redux Starter Template 🚀

 This is a starter template for React/Redux projects.